ruricolist/cmd/README.md

 2. A list of strings is added directly to the list of arguments (not tokenized).
 (Putting a string in a list is “escaping” it.)

-3. A literal keyword, along with the next value, is pass through as keyword argument to UIOP.
+3. A literal keyword, along with the next value, is passed through as a keyword argument to UIOP.

    ``` lisp
    # See `cmd?` below.